aseelkp/Blog-App/README.md

 # Blog App
-## This is a basic blog App developed using React.Js
+## This is a basic blog App developed using
+    * React.Js and Tailwind